Martha Stewart Living Omnimedia: History

-On December 4, 2015, it was announced that Sequential Brands Group acquired MSO.
-As a result of its acquisition, MSO requested that the NYSE suspend trading and de-list the company's common stock.
+On December 4, 2015, it was announced that Sequential Brands Group acquired MSLO.
+As a result of its acquisition, MSLO requested that the NYSE suspend trading and de-list the company's common stock.

-In March 2017, MSLO partnered with Marley Spoon Inc. to have Martha & Marley Spoon meal kit service delivered by Amazon Fresh to customers in Dallas, Boston, New York, Philadelphia, San Francisco and Washington D.C. metro areas.
+In March 2017, MSLO partnered with Marley Spoon Inc. to have Martha & Marley Spoon meal kit service delivered by Amazon Fresh to customers in Dallas, Boston, New York, Philadelphia, San Francisco and Washington, D.C., metropolitan areas.

-Sequential Brands Group agreed in April 2019 to sell Martha Stewart Living Omnimedia including the Emeril brand to Marquee Brands for $175 million with bench marked additional payments.
-The lease on MSLO's headquarters in Starrett-Lehigh Building was not included in the deal, but Marquee could assume the lease.
-Marquee Brands owns the BCBG Max Azria brand and is a subsidiary of asset manager Neuberger Berman.
+Sequential Brands Group agreed in April 2019 to sell MSLO, including the Emeril brand, to Marquee Brands holding company for $175 million with benchmarked additional payments.
+The lease on MSLO's headquarters in the Starrett-Lehigh Building in the Chelsea neighborhood of Manhattan was not included in the deal, but Marquee could assume the lease.
+Marquee Brands owns various companies, including the BCBG Max Azria brand, and is a subsidiary of asset manager Neuberger Berman.

 Publishing

+The company has published various magazines, including: